Cost of Living in Eugene, OR, United States

 Eugene, OR: Average Salary, Minimum Wage & Mortgages

-Still, the minimum wage in Eugene, that amounts to around 2000$ is still a reasonable amount of money that just goes in line with the high standard of living here, especially taking into consideration that the prices here are lower than the country’s average.
+Still, the minimum wage in Eugene, which amounts to around 3000$ is still a reasonable amount of money that goes in line with the high standard of living here, especially considering that the prices here are lower than the country’s average.

 Though it certainly isn’t the most expensive place to be, people in Eugene are certain there’s room for improvement.